Categories

 The main area is around the statue in the middle of the Sabinillas promenade very near our office.
 Here’s a link to it on Google Maps.
 The bonfire is built on the beach to the left of the statue and then back from the statue you will find a big stage with performers and DJs.

-Pretty much all the bars along that stretch of the paseo will set up outside, serving drinks in plastic cups, which you can take onto the beach.
+Most bars along the paseo set up outside.
+They serve drinks in plastic cups.
+You can take these onto the beach.

-At the La Noria end of the paseo and also on the other end by the Plaza de los Maestros (Burger King and San Luis school area) there tend to be rides and activities for the kids.
+At the La Noria end of the paseo, kids find rides and activities.
+The same happens at the other end.
+That’s by Plaza de los Maestros.
+It includes the Burger King and San Luis school area.

-There are people selling things all along the paseo as well, and there is a great atmosphere between La Noria and San Luis school, but the main action is around the statue.
+People sell items all along the paseo.
+The atmosphere is great between La Noria and San Luis school.
+Yet, the main action is around the statue.

 How to enjoy the Noche de San Juan to the full

-Option 2 is to arrive at the beach earlier, with blankets, chairs, drinks, a picnic or disposable BBQ and set yourself up for the evening.
-This is a lot of fun and easier to then run into the sea at midnight and generally enjoy the fully San Juan experience.
-However, the lack of toilet facilities can be an issue.
+Option 2: Arrive early at the beach.
+Bring blankets, chairs, and drinks.
+Pack a picnic or disposable BBQ.
+Set up for the evening.
+This is fun.
+It lets you run into the sea at midnight.
+Enjoy the full San Juan experience.
+But toilet access can be tricky.

 Where to park?